 Emphasis 3 4 5 6 Patterns Identify arithmetic patterns (including patterns in the addition table or multiplication table), and explain them using properties of operations.
 For example, observe that 4 times a number is always even, and explain why 4 times a number can be decomposed into two equal addends.
 Generate and analyze patterns.
 Generate a number or shape pattern that follows a given rule.
 Identify apparent features of the pattern that were not explicit in the rule itself.
 For example, given the rule "Add 3" and the starting number 1, generate terms in the resulting sequence and observe that the terms appear to alternate between odd and even numbers.
 Explain informally why the numbers will continue to alternate in this way.
 Relationships Analyze patterns and relationships.
 Generate two numerical patterns using two given rules.
 Identify apparent relationships between corresponding terms.
 Form ordered pairs consisting of corresponding terms from the two patterns, and graph the ordered pairs on a coordinate plane.
 For example, given the rule "Add 3" and the starting number 0, and given the rule "Add 6" and the starting number 0, generate terms in the resulting sequences, and observe that the terms in one sequence are twice the corresponding terms in the other sequence.
 Explain informally why this is so.
 Modeling relationships with variables and equations Represent and analyze quantitative relationships between dependent and independent variables.
-Use variables to represent two quantities in a real-world problem that change in relationship to one another; write an equation to express one quantity, thought of as the dependent variable, in terms of the other quantity, thought of as the independent variable.
+Use variables to represent two quantities in a real-world problem that change in relationship to one another; write an equation to express one quantity, thought of as the dependent variable, in terms of the other quantity, thought of as the dependent variable, in terms of the other quantity, thought of as the dependent variable, in terms of the other quantity, thought of as the independent variable.
 Analyze the relationship between the dependent and independent variables using graphs and tables, and relate these to the equation.
-For example, in a problem involving motion at constant speed, list and graph ordered pairs of distances and times, and write the equation d = 65t to represent the relationship between distance and time.
+For example, in a problem involving motion at constant speed, list and graph ordered pairs of distances and times, and write the equation $d = 65t$ to represent the relationship between distance and time.
 Understand ratio concepts and use ratio reasoning to solve problems.
 Understand the concept of a ratio and use ratio language to describe a ratio relationship between two quantities.
 For example, "The ratio of wings to beaks in the bird house at the zoo was 2:1, because for every 2 wings there was 1 beak."
 "For every vote candidate A received, candidate C received nearly three votes."
-Understand the concept of a unit rate ^a /b associated with a ratio a:b with b ≠ 0, and use rate language in the context of a ratio relationship.
-For example, "This recipe has a ratio of 3 cups of flour to 4 cups of sugar, so there is 34 cup of flour for each cup of sugar."
+Understand the concept of a unit rate $a{1/b}$ associated with a ratio a:b with $b \neq 0$, and use rate language in the context of a ratio relationship.
+For example, "The ratio of sugar."
 "We paid \$75 for 15 hamburgers, which is a rate of \$5 per hamburger."
 3 Use ratio and rate reasoning to solve real-world and mathematical problems, e.g., by reasoning about tables of equivalent ratios, tape diagrams, double number line diagrams, or equations. (a) Make tables of equivalent ratios relating quantities with whole-number measurements, find missing values in the tables, and plot the pairs of values on the coordinate plane.
 Use tables to compare ratios. (b) Solve unit rate problems including those involving unit pricing and constant speed.
-For example, if it took 7 hours to mow 4 lawns, then at that rate, how many lawns could be mowed in 35 hours?
-At what rate we
+For example, if it took 7 hours to mow 4 lawns, then at that rate, how man

-$^{^{\}rm 3}$ Expectations for unit rates in this grade are limited to non-complex fractions.
+$^{^{3}}$ Expectations for unit rates in this grade are limited to non-complex fractions.